Regal Showband Feature (1950-1972?)

 as part timers, playing mostly in local ballrooms and backing bigger

-acts that might made a swing through the area.
-Eventually though,
+acts that might make a swing through the area.
+In 1954, they were

 (again like all bands of the era), they had to make the big decision